13 Dec Shooting “Deep in the Rainforest”

 Likewise, the landscape usually determines the way in which I approach the shoot, the techniques I use, as well as the necessary gear.

-What you least expect when you visit Panama City is that only twenty minutes from the center of the bustling city, you will find one of the most beautiful natural parks in the country.
-The Soberania National Park covers an area of 19,525 hectors and was declared a protected area in 1980.
-When you walk along its paths it is easy to see a multitude of wild animals, including monkeys swinging freely from branch to branch.
+What you least expect when you visit Panama City is that only twenty minutes from the centre of the bustling city you will find one of the most beautiful natural parks in the country.
+The Soberania National Park covers an area of 19,525 hectares and was declared a protected area in 1980.
+When you walk along its paths, it is easy to see a multitude of wild animals, including monkeys swinging freely from branch to branch.